 - Therefore, CSI drivers that require operations that depend on the Kubernetes API (like volume create, volume attach, volume snapshot, etc.) MUST watch the Kubernetes API and trigger the appropriate CSI operations against it.

-If you wish to dig deeper on the concepts presented here I am suggesting next links for the deepening your knowledge:
+If you wish to dig deeper into the concepts presented here I am suggesting the next links for deepening your knowledge: